-King Arthur was once believed to have lived in the Dark Ages, in Britain and had fought the invading pagan Anglo-Saxons and he brought peace and plenty to the land.
-It was once widely accepted that he was a historical figure but later he came to be regarded as only a myth or a figure out of folklore.
-Today, many believe that Arthur was a composite figure and he was based on a number of the many Romano-Britain warlords that fought against Germanic invaders in the wake of the collapse of the Western Roman Empire.
+King Arthur was once believed to have lived in the Dark Ages in Britain and had fought the invading pagan Anglo-Saxons, and he brought peace and plenty to the land.
+It was once widely accepted that he was a historical figure, but later, he came to be regarded as only a myth or a figure out of folklore.
+Today, many believe that Arthur was a composite figure.
+He was based on many Romano-Britain warlords that fought against Germanic invaders in the wake of the collapse of the Western Roman Empire.

-The source of the Arthurian legend is in a number of Welsh chronicles and epic poems.
-In these Arthur is a ‘king’ who fights many battles against the Anglo-Saxons.
-His story was well-known and became popular and it was later taken up by French writers.
+The source of the Arthurian legend is in several Welsh chronicles and epic poems.
+In these, Arthur is a ‘king’ who fights many battles against the Anglo-Saxons.
+His story was well-known and became popular and French writers later took it up.
 These added to the Welsh tales and added many of the characters and the details that we are all now familiar with.
-The first reference to the Knights of the Round Table was in the work of a Breton poet in the 11th century.
+The first reference to the Knights of the Round Table was in a Breton poet's work in the 11th century.

 Later poets added details to the Knights and created characters such as Gawain.
-Chrétien de Troyes is widely credited with weaving the story of the Quest for the Holy Grail into the tale of the Knights of the Round Table. de Troyes had the knights search for the Grail, which was the cup used by Jesus and the Apostles during the Last Supper.
-Since then the Knights of the Round Table have become an integral part of the much-loved Arthurian cycle of stories.
+Chrétien de Troyes is widely credited with weaving the Quest for the Holy Grail's story into the tale of the Knights of the Round Table. de Troyes had the knights search for the Grail, which was the cup used by Jesus and the Apostles during the Last Supper.
+Since then, the Knights of the Round Table have become an integral part of the much-loved Arthurian cycle of stories.
 However, there are practically no other references to the knights and the Round Table in any other medieval sources, other than those associated with the Arthurian legends.
-Although there are some place names in Wales and England that are called after the site of the Table, all of these are probably later inventions.
+Although some place names in Wales and England are called after the Table, all of these are probably later inventions.

 The Knights of the Round Table

-The Round Table was according to the sources a large circular table and was so big that up to 150 knights could be seated at it.
-The table was round, unlike the typical rectangular version because there was to be no knight who sat at the head of the table.
+The Round Table was, according to the sources, a large circular table and was so big that up to 150 knights could be seated at it.
+Unlike the typical rectangular version, the table was round because there was to be no knight who sat at the head of the table.
 It was a symbol of equality and represented the fellowship of all the knights.
-According to the Arthurian cycle, the table was a gift to Arthur and his Queen Guinevere from her father, who was also a monarch.
-There were 100 knights in attendance on Arthur but there was room at the table for up to fifty more.
+According to the Arthurian cycle, the table was a gift to Arthur and his Queen Guinevere from her father, a monarch.
+There were 100 knights in attendance on Arthur, but there was room at the table for up to fifty more.

-As was his custom the ruler of Camelot asked the advice of the magician Merlin, with regard to selecting more knights who would serve him and protect his realm.
+As was his custom, Camelot's ruler asked the advice of the magician Merlin concerning selecting more knights who would serve him and protect his realm.
 The wizard was to select the knights based on their nobility and their record of chivalry.
-Merlin assembled the required number and he ordained that they should treat each as brothers.
+Merlin assembled the required number, and he ordained that they should treat each as brothers.
 Each knight had their own particular place at the table.
-One chair was left unfilled and that was to be destined for a great knight, this was ultimately revealed to be Sir Galahad.
+One chair was left unfilled, and that was to be destined for a great knight.
+This was ultimately revealed to be Sir Galahad.
 The number of knights varied from story to story.
-The group of noble warriors is charged by Arthur with keeping peace in the land, protecting the weak, and they were expected to abide by a stern code of chivalry.
+Arthur's group of noble warriors is charged with keeping peace in the land, protecting the weak, and they were expected to abide by a stern code of chivalry.